Data Centers in Prague

 Power Analysis

 Average Cost Of Power: Industrial power is priced at approximately €0.20/kWh, as of December 2023.
-This cost structure is predictable and allows for effective operational expense management for high-density deployments.
+This competitive rate helps manage operational expenditures for high-density deployments.
+The country's power mix relies on nuclear (~34%) and fossil fuels (~48%), with a growing share from renewables (~18%).

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Prague are situated to serve the city's commercial and technology districts effectively.
-This proximity provides low-latency connections essential for financial services, software development, and corporate IT operations headquartered in the capital.
+Proximity To Key Business Districts: Data centers in Prague are strategically located to serve the city's commercial and technology districts.
+This proximity provides low-latency connectivity essential for financial services, software development, and media companies headquartered in the capital.

-Tax Advantage For Data Centers: While the Czech Republic does not provide targeted tax incentives for data center development, the overall corporate tax environment is straightforward.
-The primary benefit is a clear and established fiscal framework, which simplifies financial planning for foreign investment.
+Tax Advantage For Data Centers: While the Czech Republic does not offer specific tax incentives for data centers, its corporate tax structure is straightforward.
+The primary benefit is a predictable financial environment for forecasting operational costs without complex credit or abatement schemes.

 Natural Disaster Risk

-The Czech Republic has a very low natural disaster risk profile, with an INFORM Risk score of 1.9 out of 10, as of September 2025.
-This high level of safety is a key advantage for ensuring business continuity and protecting critical infrastructure investments.
+Prague has a very low natural disaster risk profile, with an INFORM Risk score of 1.9 out of 10, as of September 2025.
+This stability is a significant advantage for critical infrastructure planning and business continuity.

-- River Flood: The primary natural hazard, particularly concerning the Vltava River, though modern flood defenses mitigate risk in key commercial areas.
+- River Flood: The highest individual risk factor, though modern flood defenses mitigate much of the threat to commercial areas.

-- Epidemic: A low-level background risk common to all populated regions.
+- Epidemic: A moderate risk factor common to all population centers.